sxsw/rfm/README.md

 	    config :parser => :hpricot
 	  end

 Not only do you have 4 XML backend parsers to choose from, but you also have the option of choosing from different parsing shemes - the DOM parsing scheme, or the streaming (SAX or SAX-like) scheme.
-This gives you six different available parsing schemes.
+This gives you six different available parsing possilities.

 * LibXML DOM
 * LibXML SAX